btigi/npctextprediction/readme.md

 ## Usage

-Make a POST request to the api endpoint specifying the text parameter on the query string and model on the query string, e.g.
+Make a GET request to the api endpoint specifying the text parameter on the query string and model on the query string, e.g.

 https://npctextpredictionapi.iimods.com/api/PredictBG?text=This%20is%20a%20bad%20situation&modeltype=0